bart-c137/S2019-FtpClient/DevelopmentStrategy.md

 ![Feature Branch Workflow](./misc/git-flow.svg)

-The basic
+The basic idea is anytime you work on something new, you create a new branch first, you ***never*** work in ``master``.
+As an example, assume you are working on a bug, here is how the flow would work.

+1. Create a new branch (BR) off of ``master`` and name it ``bug-1``.
+The bug number should match the bug ID from the scrum tool.
+2. Do your work in this new ``bug-1`` branch, making commits (C) as you normally would.
+3. When your bug fix is complete, create a pull request (PR).
+4. Someone will do a code review and accept the PR.
+5. Merge (M) the PR into the ``master`` branch.

+The merge can only happen after the PR has been approved.
+The ``bug-1`` branch will never be used again and can safely be deleted if you want.
+This process is performed by all team members working on this project.

+What happens if someone else creates a new branch off of ``master`` while I'm working on my bug fix?
+How will they receive my changes if I merge first or how will I receive their changes if they merge first?
+There are two possibilities here: either pull the ``master`` branch into your local to make sure your up to date, or when you do the merge any conflicts will be identified and have to be fixed.

 ### Branch Naming Conventions
 The project uses [Taiga](https://taiga.io/) to manage sprints and can be found [here](https://tree.taiga.io/project/bart-c137-s2019-ftpclient/timeline) if you're interested.
 Taiga uses stories, tasks, and issues to manage work.
-Issues are also broken down into bugs, questions, and enhancements.
+Issues are further broken down into bugs, questions, and enhancements.
 All of these are work items and are identified by a simple incrementing number.
+When creating new branches, name them as follows

+- ``story-#`` for stories where ``#`` is the story ID.
+- ``task-#`` for tasks where ``#`` is the task ID.
+- ``bug-#`` for bugs where ``#`` is the bug ID.
+- ``enhancement-#`` for enhancements where ``#`` is the enhancement ID.

+You should only use the ``story`` branch if you believe you can complete the entire story during the sprint.
+Otherwise you should use one of the other branches.

 ## Coding Standards
 For the most part the coding standards are rules.